vmthunder/spec/cachegroup.rst

 Proposed change
 ===============

-Since this cache is on the compute-side, we add it into a cache group after a volume is attached, and create a volume with cache for future use.
-To realize this, some modifications in nova are needed.
+We implement CacheGroup as a package, and to use its caching functionality some modifications in nova are needed.

-1. We need to add a parameter to attach_volume (...) which indicates whether use cache or not.
-If yes, add the volume to cache group after it's attached.
+1. We need to add a parameter to attach_volume(...) which indicates whether to use cache or not.
+If the parameter is true, add the volume to cache group after it is attached.
-2. The cache modules (bcache, dm-cache, etc.) should be added to the drivers.
+2. The cache modules (flashcache, bcache, etc.) should be added to the drivers.
 3. Nova should setup a database record to indicate which volume is cached.
 4. When detach a volume, we should remove the cache first.
 5. To support dynamically cache scheme, and add/remove disk freely, we need to organize the cached volume as a group.
-For bcache, backing devices can be attached and detached at runtime.
-We can also add bcache under same cache group interface for uniformity.
+Backing devices can be attached and detached at runtime.

-Since we have already implemented the grouping functionality for flashcache, called flashcachegroup, abbreviated as fcg, as an example to illustrate the procedure.
-Please refer to https://github.com/lihuiba/flashcachegroup for detail.
+CacheGroup is implemented by grouping both the remote storages and the local caches.
+Since we have already implemented the functionality for flashcache, we take FlashCacheGroup (fcg) as an example to illustrate the details.

-*  Fcg uses dm-linear to create a logical group of HDDs and combine all SSDs.
+*  Fcg uses dm-linear to create a logical group for remote volumes and combine the local storages (HDDs or SSDs).
-*  Fcg makes cache of logical HDD group with the linear combined SSDs, called cached group.
+*  Fcg makes cache of the logical volume group using the combined local storage, called cached group.
-*  When adding HDD to the logical HDD group, fcg splits a cached HDD out of the cached group by using dm-linear accordingly.
+*  When adding a new remote volume to the logical volume group, fcg create a corresponding cached volume out of the cached group using dm-linear.
-*  When removing HDD from the logical HDD group, fcg also removes the cached HDD accordingly.
+*  When removing a volume from the logical volume group, fcg also removes the cached volume accordingly.

-Besides flashcache, we can also implement dm-cache and others following the same procedure.
-And lvm is also good idea instead of dmsetup.
-We can put this fcg-like stuff into cinder drivers if needed.
+CacheGroup can be implemented for other caches (e.g., bcache and dm-cache) following the same procedure.

 Alternatives
 ------------